yhkwok326/CS506_final-/README.md

 ```

 To test other images from the dataset, simply replace 14.png with the filename of any image you would like to classify!
-Here is a new Dataset that you can try [Kaggle dataset](https://www.kaggle.com/datasets/uraninjo/augmented-alzheimer-mri-dataset).